pgmpofu/blog-ws/README.md

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/pgmpofu/blog-ws)
 # Game Review Blog

-A simple web service that allows a user to create game reviews for sharing with the online community.
+BlogWS is a simple web service that allows a user to create game reviews for sharing with the online community.

 # Development Environment

-BlogWS is a Spring Boot application and can be run on your local machine as is or using a Docker container
+BlogWS is a Spring Boot application and can be run on your local machine as is or using a Docker container.

+## Run on your local environment
+- Install JDK 8
+- Install Git
+- If you are using the Maven plugin run the following command in the blog-ws directory:
+    ` mvn spring-boot:run`
+- If you are running a standalone application without the plugin run the following command in the blog-ws directory:
+    `./mvnw spring-boot:run`

+## Run with Docker
+Use the following command:
+``

+## Contribute to BlogWS
+We are so excited that you have decided to contribute to this project!
+Please create a pull request and one of our team members will review ypur changes.